wtertinek/Linq2Acad/README.md

   }
 }
 ```

+### Note
+See Setup.md on how to reference the AutoCAD assemblies.

 ### TODO
 I just started the project, at the moment it's just a working prototype for AutoCAD 2016.
 If you have any comments or suggestions, **I'm very happy to hear from you**.